-49th Annual Conference British Society for Eighteenth-Century Studies
+52nd Annual Conference British Society for Eighteenth-Century Studies

 The annual meeting of the British Society for Eighteenth-Century Studies is Europe’s largest and most prestigious annual conference dealing with all aspects of the history, culture and literature of the long eighteenth century.
 We invite proposals for papers and sessions dealing with any aspect of the long eighteenth century, not only in Britain, but also throughout Europe, North America, and the wider world.
 Proposals are invited for fully comprised panels of three papers, for roundtable sessions of up to five speakers, for individual papers of twenty minutes duration, and for ‘alternative format’ sessions of your devising.
 The submission portal for proposals will open 1st July 2022 and close in late October 2022.